hcoob/QA_5.2_training/README.md

-# QA_5.2_training
+# Pipeline

-The pipeline automates the extraction and transformation of library data.
+This project automates the data quality process of library data.
+The current process requires staff to manually carry out tasks.
 The pipeline uses Python to:
 - read csv files
 - removed duplicate data
 - flag incorrect data